eafit-apolo/apolo-users/docs/source/software/monitoring/nagios/nagios-core-4.4.1/installation.rst

 This taskfile syncronize the Nagios config files with the ones stored in the repository, if there is a change in this syncronization, Nagios daemon is restarted with the handler :yaml:`nagios_restart`.

 Then, the module **htpasswd** asigns the password stored with Ansible Vault in the variable :yaml:`{{ nagios_admin_passwd }}` using ldap_sha1 as crypt scheme and restarts Nagios daemon if the final state of the task is **changed**.

-.. note:: By default, the files under the directory **/usr/local/nagios/var/rw** don't
-	  belongs to the **httpd_sys_rw_content_t** context.
-It is necessary to add this context (this is what the last task of this taskfile does) because the way Web interface interacts with Nagios is with the Command File **/usr/local/nagios/var/rw/nagios.cmd**.

-.. warning:: The error :bash:`Could not stat() command file /usr/local/nagios/var/rw/nagios.cmd`
-	     is fixed by this taskfile.
-The explanation is in the :ref:`nagios-cmd-error` section.

 .. literalinclude:: src/tasks/nagios-config.yml
    :language: yaml